- Where is Raja Ampat?

 What is the weather like in Raja Ampat

 The temperature is around 27-30°C all year round.
 Generally the coastal regions are hot and muggy, but the project site has a nice cool breeze on one side and is protected on the other.
-The most rain falls between May and September, however most spells are short and never for more than a few days at a time.
+The most rain falls around September, however most spells are short and never for more than a few days at a time.

 Can I be contacted whilst in Raja Ampat

 One of the beauties of Raja Ampat and our project site is the remoteness and the feeling of getting away from it all.
 However there is one local mobile phone operator that does have coverage in the region.
 At present only Telkomsel has reception in our area, so if you really do want to be contacted it is possible to purchase Telkomsel SIM cards and use them in your mobile phones while on site.